 The last few Black Friday deals periods saw many retailers taking baby steps, but in 2017 they’re all grown up.
 That means they’ve been poring over their spreadsheet models since the last Black Friday, and they know exactly what they’ll be doing this year.
 And the first thing they’ll be doing is trying to beat Black Friday by starting their deals early.
 What started as Black Friday weekend became Black Friday week, and this year we expect some big-name retailers to start discounting long before that.

-That makes sense for many reasons: it spreads the load on their websites and shops, and more importantly it means the news of their deals won’t be buried amid the avalanche of Black Friday announcements.
-So keep your eyes peeled - - from early November, and maybe even earlier than that.
+Early discounting makes sense for many reasons: it spreads the load on their websites and shops, and more importantly it means the news of their deals won’t be buried amid the avalanche of Black Friday announcements.
+So keep your eyes peeled - and keep visiting our deals page - from early November, and maybe even earlier than that.

 Something we saw a lot of in 2016 and expect to see even more of in 2017 is a sliding scale of discounting: we noticed deals got bigger and better as the month progressed.
 That’s likely to recur in 2017, with reasonable deals at the beginning of the Black Friday period and more exciting but limited quantity deals on Black Friday itself.
 The emphasis will be on the more expensive products where retailers can cut prices but still make a decent profit.